HermanBide/assessment/EXPLANATION.md

 - hireEmployee 0(h)
 For this function i decide to insert a new treenode as child (descendant) under root node using the getEmployeeStructure function to call for (parent node).

 For both promoteEmployee and demoteEmployee function i decided to create helper functions "loop through descendants" and "swapEmployees" functions, to prevent from repeating myself and keep it simple, I wanted to apply the D.R.Y principle for these functions.

+swapEmployees function we swap the employeeName we are looking for with the name we want to replace swap places with.

+The loop through Employees function loops through the nodes in subtrees. inside the function we are using a switch statment that selects either code block for specific case.

 - promoteEmployee 0(h)
 For this function, i decided to implement BFS using queue to travese the tree and search for the employee name we want to promote.
 I use shift method to remove current node and check if its value matches the name we are looking to promote, if it is not the name we are looking for, i checked if it has descendants and if yes, to call the "loop through descendants" function. once I found the employeeName i would call the "swapEmployee" function to change positions with their boss(parent node)